 The Monty Python comedy troupe has brought me great joy and laughter over the years, in this skit laughing at the incompetent priests who can’t get their lines straight and who eventually fail to torture and terrorize their victims into a confession of their sins.
 The comfy chair and soft pillow most emphatically did NOT work.
 Yet there were priests that did terrorize and torture people.
 I believe in religion and science.
 But I don’t believe in BAD religion.
 The Spanish Inquisition is one of many examples of BAD religion.

 We might believe we are so much more advanced than the crazy priests of the Spanish Inquistion (which of course, no one expected).
 But humans in the twenty-first century are not above persecuting people for holding what we believe are dangerous beliefs.
-The Bahá’i faith, as Ábdu’l-Bahá made clear in the quote above, shows that true science and true religion depend on reason and must past the test of our reason.
+The Bahá’i faith, as ‘Abdu’l-Bahá made clear in the quote above, shows that true science and true religion depend on reason and must pass the test of our reason.

 This practical Bahá’i offers the practical observation to watch out for anyone triggering fear or possible violence.
 Good science shows fear causes the higher functioning of our brains to shut down.
 Take a breath.
 Use your brains (and new science shows that also includes the brain in your heart and the brain in your gut.)
 We can work it out.